RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Navigate to the defender portal and sign in with your global admin account (Not the admin account you created before, this will be the main account you made whe signing up for Azure) <br/>
 On the left side click on "Email and Collaboration" and click on "Policies and rules" <br/>
 Click on "Threat Policies" <br/>
-We can see s lot of options, but we want to configure safe links and safe attachments so that users won't be able to receive them from outside the organization <br/>
+We can see a lot of options, but we want to configure safe links and safe attachments so that users won't be able to receive them from outside the organization <br/>
 <img src="https://i.imgur.com/GUIK91q.png" height="80%" width="80%" alt="ExchangeSecurity"/>
 <br/>
 <br/>